UNIVERSITY DEGREE | Law and Practice of Social Dialogue

 Organization

-Oral exam: 1 hour preparation, then 30 minutes discussion with the jury
+Oral exam: 1 hour of preparation, followed by a 30-minute discussion with the panel

 Read more